dylanhudson/pytorch-chaRNN/README.md

 # Setup and Environtment
-I have this running in Python 3.11.9 on MacOS 14.7.6 (x86) (As of June 2025, Python >=3.13 had some issues with PyTorch), with torch 2.1.1.
+I have this running in Python 3.11.9 on MacOS 14.7.6 (x86) with torch 2.1.1.
 Torch isn't yet compatible with more recent versions of numpy, so I had to downgrade numpy to 1.26.4.
 If you're new to Python, I suggest setting up a virtual environment, especially for using PyTorch, as things can get hairy.
 You can find more details [here](https://docs.python.org/3/library/venv.html), but here's the quickstart version: \
 Open a new terminal window, navigate to where you want your working directory, and create a folder for the project.
-Enter the folder, and run \
+Enter the folder, and run\
-`python3 -m venv .venv`
+`python3 -m venv .venv`\
-`source .venv/bin/activate` \
+`source .venv/bin/activate`\
 Then proceed to install PyTorch, etc. If you open a new terminal window, you will need to again activate the virtual env with `source` command above.